Phone Calls Drain Me Of Most Of My Energy Before I Even Say A Word (Autistic Phone Calls Drain Reality)

 The vibration and ringtone hit like an alarm.
 I'm thinking what to say to my mom, what she might think, how she might react.

-This sensory overload hits me before I even answer.
+I'm already overloaded before I answer the phone.
 My nervous system is already spiking before I say a single word.

 Phone calls are sudden, alarming, and demand instant executive function—I have to plan my response, monitor my tone, and mask my actual state all at once.
-Very draining.
+The cost in my personal opinion has been the most significant towards family members and expectations such as "How are you doing" or "Anything going on" and ususally regardless of my response, and the expectations of exchanges happen right after that intro, where the compounding effect continues.

-For me as an autistic person, it's not just social discomfort—it's the combination of sensory overload from the ringtone, executive function demands for instant responses, and masking my autistic traits all happening simultaneously.
+It's not just social discomfort for the majority of us (Since most conversations are vague, and softening is often expectation, leading to more conversations which = more masking, and more monitoring of tone and facial expressions)—it's the combination of sensory overload from the ringtone, executive function demands for instant responses, and masking my autistic traits all happening simultaneously.

 I'll say: "Can we please just text instead of calling each other?"